codingepaduli/codingepaduli/content/interesting/Others.md

 [Physics is stuck and needs another Einstein to revolutionize it](https://www.salon.com/2020/09/06/physics-is-stuck--and-needs-another-einstein-to-revolutionize-it-physicist-avi-loeb-says/) -  there is a very good chance that we are missing some very important ingredients that a brilliant person might recognize\
 [Physicists Prove Anyons Exist](https://www.discovermagazine.com/the-sciences/physicists-prove-anyons-exist-a-third-type-of-particle-in-the-universe) - Anyons is a Third Type of Particle in the Universe (after fermions and bosons)\
 [Particle Physicists Continue To Make Empty Promises](https://backreaction.blogspot.com/2020/10/particle-physicists-continue-to-make.html) - \
+[Dark Matter Alternative Passes Big Test](https://physics.aps.org/articles/v14/143) - a MOND-inspired model that accounts for the cosmic microwave background while also being consistent with gravitational lensing observations and gravitational-wave speed measurements\
 [The Janus cosmological model](https://januscosmologicalmodel.com/) - a paradigm shift (Modello cosmologico del Giano Bifronte)\
 [savoir-sans-frontieres.com](https://savoir-sans-frontieres.com/) - \
 [The engine of the universe- For the first time, scientists detect the ghostly signal that reveals the engine of the universe](https://www.nbcnews.com/science/space/first-time-scientists-detect-ghostly-signal-reveals-engine-universe-n1248982) - \